-• The developer must demonstrate through parking beat surveys that there is sufficient capacity for on-street parking in the area within a minimum of 200m from the application site.
+• The developer must demonstrate through parking beat surveys (or a previous beat survey that has been carried out within the previous twelve months) that there is sufficient capacity for on-street parking in the area within a minimum of 200m from the application site.
 The parking beat survey must record the level of parking at a time between 1am and 5am on a Saturday or Sunday during school term time.
 Surveys must be undertaken by an independent survey company (a detailed methodology is set out in Appendix 4).